 Companies can not always finance themselves exclusively through equity .
-A debt financing , ie debt, which flows in from the outside, for example through loans, represents a good solution for many companies.
+Therefore, debt financing which flows in from the outside, for example through loans, represents a good solution for many companies.
+Learn how to use debtor finance to shape your business.

 The benefits of additional leverage are undeniable: increased liquidity enables companies to invest more, generate higher profits, and become more and more attractive to investors.